 The Bioscience Connecticut initiative calls for 28,000 gross square feet of space dedicated to research incubator labs.
-The incubator lab space will be constructed at the 400 Farmington Avenue site.
+The incubator lab space will be constructed at the 400 Farmington Avenue site as an addition to the Cell and Genome Sciences Building.
 This new addition will add to the existing incubator lab program at this location.
-The architect selection process in nearly complete and the planning work will begin in the May 2013.
+Planning work is underway and the project is proceeding into the Schematic Design phase.
+Planning work will complete mid 2014 with construction scheduled to begin in the fall.